Gheorghe Grozav

-Gheorghe "Gicu" Teodor Grozav ([ˈɡe̯orɡe teˈodor groˈzav]; born 29 September 1990) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Liga I club Petrolul Ploiești.
+Gheorghe "Gicu" Teodor Grozav ([ˈɡe̯orɡe teˈodor groˈzav]; born 29 September 1990) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Liga I club Petrolul Ploiești, which he captains.

+Grozav started his senior career at his hometown club Unirea Alba Iulia in 2007.
+At the start of 2010, he moved abroad for the first time to Belgian side Standard Liège.
+Following a loan to Universitatea Cluj in the 2011–12 season, Grozav returned to Romania again at Petrolul Ploiești, with which he won a Cupa României trophy.
+His performances prompted another transfer abroad to Russian club Terek Grozny in the summer of 2013, spending several seasons there before moving frequently between teams in Romania, Turkey, and Hungary.

+At international level, Grozav made his full debut for Romania in May 2012, scoring the only goal of a friendly win over Switzerland.
+He has since totalled over 30 matches for his country.

 Club career

 Unirea Alba Iulia

 Grozav started his career at his hometown club Unirea Alba Iulia, playing his first match in the 2007–08 Liga II season.
 In the summer of 2009, after two years in the Romanian Liga II, Grozav wanted to score a move away at Standard Liège as a free agent.
 He was later forced by UEFA to sign for another three years with the club for which he was a junior.

 On 1 September 2009, Gicu Grozav made his Liga I debut in a 1–0 defeat against FC Brașov.

 Standard Liège

 László Bölöni eventually brought Grozav to Belgium in January 2010, signing for Standard Liège for an undisclosed fee, whilst Unirea Alba Iulia retained 15% of the players rights.
 He got limited playing time in his first two years with the team, only making 15 league appearances.

 For the 2011–12 season Grozav was transferred to Liga I team Universitatea Cluj on a one-year loan move.
 He refound his form here as he helped his team to an eighth-place finish.